Table of Contents

 Stage 4: The Defense Phase

 When it's not your turn, it's the Defense Phase.
 You can be attacked by anything--the battlefield, enemies, even crazed/confused teammates.
-When you're attacked, the enemy rolls a(enemy's accuracy)d(your defense; choose to dodge, block, or parry and use that value here).
+When you're attacked, the enemy rolls a(enemy's accuracy)d(your defense; choose to dodge, or react and use that value here).
 The result, as before, is explained by the script.
 If they hit, their effects occur to you (damage, etc); and they'll notify you.
 Otherwise, your defense action occurs.
-So if you block, you take 50% less damage, if you parry, your parry attack hits the enemy, and if you dodge, the enemy's attack misses you.
+So if you react and choose to block, you take 50% less damage, if you react and choose to parry, your parry attack hits the enemy, and if you dodge, the enemy's attack misses you.

 Stage 5: The End Phase